scrapinghub/web-poet/docs/advanced/additional-requests.rst

 exception.

 From this distinction, the framework shouldn't raise :class:`web_poet.exceptions.http.HttpResponseError` on its own at all, since the :class:`~.HttpClient` already handles that.
-However, the implementing framework could modify which status codes to allow (*meaning no exceptions raised*) using the ``allow_status`` parameter in the :class:`~.HttpClient` methods.